-We are massive fans of the flattering peplum silhouette here at WJ and we’ve rounded up the top ten 2016 peplum wedding dress styles to suit your shape, marry in with your chosen theme, and to make an impact on your special day.
+We are massive fans of the flattering and versatile peplum silhouette here at WJ.
+To that end, we’ve rounded up the top ten peplum wedding dress styles to suit your shape, marry in with your chosen theme, and to make an impact on your special day.

 Peplum styles are undoubtedly one of the most flattering shapes pear-shaped brides could go for.
-Pear shaped ladies are thinner on the top half and tend to carry any weight gain around the tummy, bottom or hip area.
+Typically, pear shaped ladies are thinner on the top half and tend to carry any weight gain around the tummy, bottom or hip area.
 This can lead to a headache when choosing the right gown, but the peplum silhouette could be the answer to this problem.

-This asymmetrical peplum is the most versatile shape that works for all body shapes depending where the hem falls.
+This asymmetrical peplum is the most versatile shape that works for all body shapes, depending where the hem falls.
 Styles that are shorter at the sides and longer at the front and back work well on curvy brides.
 Peplums that are longer at the hips and shorter at the front and back are ideal for those with narrow hips.
 This unusual, striking outline creates a modern twist on a vintage look, especially if you’re a cutting edge, fashionable bride who wants a touch of the 40s class, coupled with the latest design.

 Featured image credit: dhgate